castwide/solargraph/README.md

 IDE tools for the Ruby language.

 Solargraph is a set of tools to integrate Ruby code completion and inline documentation into IDEs.
-The first supported IDE is Visual Studio Code.

 ## Online Demo